Our impact

 Find out how our care impacts our community and why it’s more important than ever to future-proof our care.

-- 1,619 journeys were made by our drivers as they transported patients and delivered vital equipment, a 50% increase on last year.
+- 1,280 journeys were made by our drivers as they transported patients and delivered vital equipment.

-- 19,710 delicious meals were cooked by our catering team.
+- Over 20,000 delicious meals were cooked by our catering team.

 What our patients and families say…